 The State University of New York College at Cortland is a totally smoke-free work environment.
-Smoking isstrictly prohibited in all campus buildings, including the Outdoor Education Center at Raquette Lake and in all motorized fleet vehicles.
-All building entrances are designated as smoke free entrances and signed appropriately.
-Smoking areas are provided outside of campus buildings in designated areas.
-Outside of thedesignated smoking areas, smoking is not permitted within 50 feet of a building.
+Smoking is strictly prohibited in all campus buildings, including the Outdoor Education Center at Raquette Lake and in all motorized fleet vehicles.
+All building entrances are designated as smoke-free entrances, with the exception of one in each building, which has been designated as an approved smoking entrance.
+All entrances are identified with the appropriate signage.
+Outside of the designated smoking areas, smoking is not permitted within 50 feet of a building.